Levemir FlexTouch Pens (100 Units/mL)

 Exercise and other variables, such as stress, intercurrent illness, or changes in co-administered medications or meal patterns, may affect the rate of absorption, and consequently, the onset and duration of insulin action.

 The recommended starting dose of Levemir for patients with type 1 diabetes mellitus is approximately one-third to one-half of the total daily insulin dose.
 Pre-meal insulin should be administered for the remainder of the daily insulin dose.
-Insulin naive patients with type 1 diabetes can use 0.2 to 0.4 units of insulin per kilogram of body weight to calculate their initial daily insulin dose.•For patients with type 2 diabetes mellitus inadequately controlled on oral antidiabetic drugs or a GLP-1 receptor agonist (such as Ozempic), the starting dose of Levemir is 10 units (or 0.1 to 0.2 units per kilogram of body weight) given in the evening once daily or divided into two doses each day.
+Insulin naive patients with type 1 diabetes can use 0.2 to 0.4 units of insulin per kilogram of body weight to calculate their initial daily insulin dose.•For patients with type 2 diabetes mellitus inadequately controlled on oral antidiabetic drugs or a GLP-1 receptor agonist, the starting dose of Levemir is 10 units (or 0.1 to 0.2 units per kilogram of body weight) given in the evening once daily or divided into two doses each day.

 The dosage depends on your medical condition and response to treatment.
 Make sure you measure each dose carefully since even small changes in the amount of insulin can drastically affect your blood sugar.